rpgreview/papersandpaychecks/cow-orkers.md

 2.2 More Equipment

 3.0 More Non-Player Characters
-3.1 The Pizza Computer by Shaun Hately
+3.1 Characters
-3.2 Charles The Tall by Daniel Callahan
+3.2 Bestiary
-3.3 The Telstra by Marg Lewis
+3.3 Monsters

 4.0 Even More Boss and Alternate Settings
 4.1 So You Want it Darker?